BushidoUK/Ransomware-Tool-Matrix/CommunityReports/Community_Report_Template.md

 # Community Report Template
 - Please copy the template, add your information to the following fields
+- Use a naming scheme like `CR-001-AKIRA-JUN-2025.md` of your file
 > [!NOTE]
 > The level of detail provided is the contributor's choice.
 The more verifiable information shared, the increased level of reliability and credibility.
 ### Contributor Details